-A review of eight RCTs of mammography screening and eight additional studies152-159 in the previous report provided estimates of overdiagnosis that ranged from non-existent to nearly 50 percent of diagnosed breast cancer cases.
-Methods for estimating overdiagnosis varied in many ways, particularly by the type of comparison groups, assumptions about lead time, and the denominator used to calculate the rates.
-The different methodologies led to wide variations in estimates and a lack of agreement as to the true rate of overdiagnosis from mammography screening.
+A review of eight RCTs of mammography screening152 and eight additional studies153-160 in the previous report provided estimates of overdiagnosis that ranged from non-existent to nearly 50 percent of diagnosed breast cancer cases.
+Methods for estimating overdiagnosis varied in many ways, particularly by the type of comparison groups, assumptions about lead time, and the denominator used to calculate the rates.^{161,162} The different methodologies led to wide variations in estimates and a lack of agreement as to the true rate of overdiagnosis from mammography screening.

-A meta-analysis of three RCTs, a systematic review of 13 observational studies, and 17 individual studies69,164-179 of overdiagnosis were identified for the current update (Table 20).
+A meta-analysis of three RCTs,^{163,164} a systematic review of 13 observational studies,161 and 17 individual studies^{69,165-180} of overdiagnosis were identified for the current update (Table 20).
 Estimates of overdiagnosis were primarily based on screening trials, screening programs and registries, or modeled data.
 Studies differed by patient populations of various ages and with different risks for breast cancer; screening and followup times; screening policies, uptake, and intensity; and underlying cancer incidence trends.
 Estimates differed in their numerators and denominators; whether they included both invasive cancer and DCIS; assumptions about lead time and progression of invasive cancer and DCIS; and whether they reported relative or absolute changes.

 Various methods were used to estimate overdiagnosis.
-The most common methods determined the differences between the incidence of cancer in the presence and in the absence of screening (observed excess incidence approach); or made inferences about the lead time or natural history of breast cancer and estimated the corresponding frequency of overdiagnosis (lead-time approach).
-In addition, at least seven different measures of overdiagnosis were reported in published papers.
-How differences in study characteristics, methods, and measures effect estimates of overdiagnosis have been well described,161-163,167,180,181 yet there is currently no consensus about the most appropriate approach.

-Estimates from RCTs.
-Data from three RCTs that did not provide screening of controls at the end of the trial were considered to be the least biased estimates of overdiagnosis in a comprehensive review commissioned by Cancer Research U.K. and the Department of Health in England.
-The Malmö I and Canadian National Breast Screening Study (CNBSS-1 and CNBSS-2) trials provided randomized comparison groups, and followup times that extended sufficiently beyond the screening period to differentiate earlier diagnosis from overdiagnosis.
+The most common methods determined the differences between the incidence of cancer in the presence and in the absence of screening (observed excess incidence approach); or made inferences about the lead time or natural history of breast cancer and estimated the corresponding frequency of overdiagnosis (lead-time approach).162 In addition, at least seven different measures of overdiagnosis were reported in published papers.168 How differences in study characteristics, methods, and measures effect estimates of overdiagnosis have been well described,^{162-164,168,181,182} yet there is currently no consensus about the most appropriate approach.164 end of the trial were considered to be the least biased estimates of overdiagnosis in a comprehensive review commissioned by Cancer Research U.K. and the Department of Health in England.^{163,164} The Malmö I and Canadian National Breast Screening Study (CNBSS-1 and CNBSS-2) trials provided randomized comparison groups, and followup times that extended sufficiently beyond the screening period to differentiate earlier diagnosis from overdiagnosis.163